 If it’s a horror movie, it’s a purely psychological one.
-The characters generate the psychodrama themselves, furthering the plot with very little external help.
-The tradition it follows is that of “psychological gothic” found in films like The Innocents, Don’t Look Now, and, more recently, The Babadook.
+The characters generate the psychodrama themselves.
+The tradition it follows is what Camille Paglia called “psychological gothic,” found in films like The Innocents, Don’t Look Now, and, more recently, The Babadook.
 These eschewed typical horror tropes to achieve anxiety and terror via setting, music, and direction.
-The Witch is a syncretistic blend of history, fairy-tale, and Dark Romantic fiction in the vein of Hawthorne.
+The Witch, for its part, is a syncretistic blend of history, fairy-tale, and Dark Romantic fiction in the vein of Hawthorne.

 Eggers’ first and basic building block is the family, the nucleus of man’s social being.
 Husband and wife, with four children and one on its way, in a patriarchal paradigm where the family’s fate and fortune are in thrall to the will of the father.
-His next step is to place the family in the context of 17th-century Puritan New England, among the first waves of settlers escaping religious persecution in Britain.
+Eggers’ next step is to place the family in the context of 17th-century Puritan New England, among the first waves of settlers escaping religious persecution in Britain.
 The theological views expressed by the family show them as Calvinist.
-Eggers then dislocates this family from a colonial settlement onto a wild, untamed piece of land bordering a forest.
+Due to an unspecified “sin of pride” for which the pater familias refuses to repent, the family is dislocated from a colonial settlement onto a wild, untamed piece of land bordering a forest.

 Ever since Dante wandered into one, a forest has been a metaphor for sin and the darker side of human nature in the canon of Western culture.
 And long before that, in the tradition of fairy-tales and folklore, a wood has been a dangerous and frightening place, an abode of spirits and dark things.
 (If you’ve ever visited the Black Forest in Germany, you’ll understand.)

-In writing this script, Eggers did his homework well.
+Eggers was thorough with his homework on documents related to witchcraft practices.
 He taps straight into the spiritual turmoil of the 17th century, when the nascent scientific revolution and the dawn of the Age of Enlightenment battled with widespread belief in witchcraft.
 In times and places where religious excitement is whipped up into a frenzy, ideas about agents of evil easily take root in the mind, melding the supernatural with the psychological.
-Eggers collected his arsenal of folk-lore meticulously, and wove it piece by piece into the film.
+Eggers first meticulously collected and then mixed his arsenal of folk-lore and historical documentation on witch trials , and wove it piece by piece into the film.